harshaltribhuwan/gsap-tailwind-animations/README.md

-# Awwwards Website - GSAP & Tailwind Animations
+# GSAP & Tailwind Animations

 This is a website built with **React**, **GSAP**, and **Tailwind CSS**.
 It showcases smooth animations and a modern UI using GSAP (GreenSock Animation Platform) for animations and Tailwind CSS for styling.